+What does it take to make the ultimate Cheltenham racehorse?
 Many star performers will take to the stage in a bid to cement their name into racing history with a win at the legendary Prestbury Park venue.
-But what exactly are the magic ingredients that go into making the ultimate Cheltenham equine specimen?
+But what exactly are the magic ingredients?

 Speed, Jumping and Stamina are all clearly top of the wish list when picking out the athlete most likely to challenge, but what about the mental elements that are essential in the makeup the long line of Cheltenham greats?
 Courage, Consistency and that little hint of swagger are all essential when it comes to formulating a Cheltenham winner.

 Here are six of the very best to hit the Cheltenham track who showed one particular attribute in spades.
 With that being said, it takes all six of these to take the last corner at Prestbury Park and fight off all challenges up the Cheltenham Hill to forge your name in history!

 Cheltenham Honours: 3 x Champion Hurdle – 1998, 1999, 2000

 1 x RSA Hurdle (Now the Ballymore) – 1997